haripen/Safety-efficacy-vibrotactile-feedback-patients-lower-limb-amputation/data/README.md

 - 7 [M3]: Measurements on the assessment day after the control period

 ## Velocity_M0_M1_M2_M3_wide.csv
-Gait speed original data from four assessment days from the GAITRite system, 3 tries<br>
+Gait speed original data from four assessment days from the GAITRite system, 3 tries<br><br>
 Columns:
 - 0 [NA]: Index
 - 1 [ID]: Identifier for each participant